Crave Magazine, December 2011

 Portrait by Leila Cranswick

-Location: Cafe O, Central
+Location: Café O, Central

-Elegant, enigmatic and a total foodie, despite her delicate frame, businesswoman Sarika Jhunjhunwala owns several eateries in Hong Kong, including five Café Os, Spice Box and the now-closed Indian restaurant, Veda - a favourite of any connoisseur of high-end Indian food.
+Elegant, enigmatic and a total foodie, despite her delicate frame, businesswoman Sarika Jhunjhnuwala owns several eateries in Hong Kong, including five Café Os, Spice Box and the now-closed Indian restaurant, Veda - a favourite of any connoisseur of high-end Indian food.

-For Jhunjhunwala, restaurants should be a feast for all the senses, with the aesthetics and textures of the décor, the choice of music and the aromas wafting from the open kitchens as important as the flavour of the food itself.
+For Jhunjhnuwala, restaurants should be a feast for all the senses, with the aesthetics and textures of the décor, the choice of music and the aromas wafting from the open kitchens as important as the flavour of the food itself.

 “Food is not just the art of eating, it’s an experience, a multi-sensory experience,” she says.
 “When I look back to my earliest, fondest memories, I think of food from my mum’s kitchen.
 It was simple vegetarian Indian food – my family was very orthodox Hindu – the vegetables were all grown organically using cow dung in our backyard.
 I still have those flavours in my soul, my mouth.”